-This course is an introduction to the field of service, procedural and HCPCS coding which are requirements for proper insurance reimbursement.
+This course is an introduction to the field of outpatient procedural coding and requirements for insurance reimbursement.
 Two lecture and two lab hours per week.

 - 2653 ICD Coding.
-(3) Prerequisites: BOT 1613 and BOT 1623 with a grade of "C" or better or by consent of instructor This course is an introduction into the field of ICD-9-CM coding which is a numeric and alphanumeric system of identifying health issues.
-Knowledge of medical terminology is essential for abstracting ICD-9-CM codes for statistical purposes and insurance reimbursement.
+(3) Prerequisites: BOT 1613 and BOT 1623 with a grade of "C" or better or by consent of instructor This course is an introduction to the field of diagnostic and inpatient procedural coding.
 Two lecture and two lab hours per week. - 2663 Advanced Coding.
 (3) Prerequisites: BOT 2643, BOT 2653 with a grade of "C" or better or by instructor consent.
-This course includes advanced analysis of diagnostic and procedural coding systems.
+This course provides an in-depth study of coding competencies in inpatient and outpatient settings.
+This course also incorporates standards for national certification exams.
 Two lecture and two lab hours per week. - 2673 Medical Insurance Billing.
 (3) Prerequisites: BOT 2643, BOT 2653 with a grade of "C" or better or by instructor consent.
 This course is a culmination of skills and knowledge of appropriate procedures for generating, processing, and submitting health insurance claims to private and governmental health insurance programs.
-Two lecture and two lab hours per week. - 2723 Administrative Office Procedures.
-(3) Prerequisite: Word Processing (BOT 1143) or by consent of instructor.
-This course will provide comprehensive coverage and integration of business skills and issues, develop critical-thinking and problem-solving skills, and establish a foundation in business procedures.
-Two lecture and two lab hours per week. - 2743 Medical Office Concepts.
-(3) Prerequisite: BOT 1113 This course will provide coverage and integration of medical office skills and issues.
+Two lecture and two lab hours per week.

+2743 Medical Office Concepts.
+(3)

+This course will provide coverage and integration of medical office skills.
 Problem solving will be emphasized.
-Two lecture and two lab hours per week.
+Three Lecture hours per week.

-2753 Medical Information Management.
-(3) Prerequisite: BOT 2743 This course will continue coverage of medical office issues with emphasis on health insurance filing.
-Two lecture and two lab hours per week.

-- Business Communication.
-(3) Prerequisite: Mechanics of Communication (BOT 1713) and Document Formatting and Production (BOT 1113) or by consent of instructor.
-This course develops communication skills with emphasis on principles of writing business correspondence and reports, and preparing presentations using electronic media.
-Three lecture hours per week. - 2833Integrated Computer Applications.
-(3) Prerequisites: BOT 1143, BOT 2813, BOT 2323, and BOT 1813This course integrates activities using applications software including word processing, database, spreadsheet, graphics, and multimedia.
-Two lecture and two hours lab per week. - 291 (1-3) Supervised Work Experience.
+- 2753 Medical Information Management.
+(3) Prerequisite: BOT 2743 This course will provide coverage of medical office practices using software simulation.
+Two lecture and two lab hours per week. - 2763Electronic Health Records.
+(3)BOT 2743 or consent of the instructor This course covers electronic health records (EHR) in the healthcare environment as they pertain to various healthcare settings.
+Two lecture and two lab hours per week. - 291 (1-3) Supervised Work Experience.
 (1-3) Prerequisites: Successful completion of at least 30 semester hours in the program and consent of the instructor.
 This course provides related on-the-job training in an office environment.
 This training must include at least 45-135 clock hours.
 Three to nine hour externship.